-

 What are the key means of effecting the acquisition of a publicly traded company?

-As mentioned, Liechtenstein domiciled public companies are listed on foreign stock exchanges.
-Therefore, the pertinent rules of the foreign jurisdiction in which this stock exchange is located apply for the acquisition for a publicly traded Liechtenstein company.
+As mentioned, some Liechtenstein domiciled public companies are currently listed on foreign stock exchanges, which may change following the newly implemented legal framework for a domestic stock exchange.
+Until such Liechtenstein stock exchange is established, the pertinent rules of the foreign jurisdiction in which the stock exchange is located continue to apply for the acquisition of shares in a publicly traded Liechtenstein company.

 However, if such company is licensed in Liechtenstein and under the supervision of the FMA, the intention to acquire a majority stake or to obtain control in its shareholding must also be timely notified with the FMA.
-In addition, the notification duties under the Takeover Act must be complied with.
+In addition, the notification duties under the Takeover Act and the Disclosure Act must be complied with.

 -